AnthonyCxx/Notes-and-Writeups/High Point University CS Notes/Computer Systems/Evolution of Computer Systems.md

 - Attempted to calculate the trajectory of weapons (from 1943 until 1955).
 THe first example of a modern computer.
 - Used deciaml (not binary) as its number system.
 - Was _massive_ (over 30 tons)

+# Von Neumann Architecture
+Defines the structure of a basic computer.
+COmpleted in 1952.